ssvlabs/ssv/docs/specs/NETWORKING.md

 regardless of the regular transport security protocol ([go-libp2p-noise](https://github.com/libp2p/go-libp2p-noise)).

-**NOTE** discovery communication (UDP) won't use the network ID, and its not needed as unknown peers will be filtered.
+**NOTE** discovery communication (UDP) won't use the network ID, and it's not needed as unknown peers will be filtered.

 ### Subnets